Skip to main content

 Compiler requirementGNU/gcc

-ID embedded inside ELF
+ID embedded inside ELF/AXF

 ID passed manually upon Symbol File upload

-Requires running Python script to post-process ELF
+Requires running Python script to post-process ELF/AXF

 Software Type & Version identifiers are manually assigned and therefore error-prone.